Mark’s notes on Shostakovich Symphony No. 14

 ‘Fear of death may be the most intense emotion of all.
 I sometimes think that there is no deeper feeling.
 The irony lies in the fact that under the influence of that fear people create poetry, prose and music; that is they try to strengthen their ties with the living and increase their influence on them.
 How can you not fear death?
 I wrote a number of works reflecting my understanding of the question.
 The most important of them is the Fourteenth Symphony; I have special feelings for it.
 I think that work on these compositions had a positive effect, and I fear death less now; or rather I’m used to the idea of an inevitable end and treat it as such.
 After all it is the law of nature and no one has ever eluded it.
 I’m all for a rational approach toward death.
 We should think more about it and accustom ourselves to it.
 We can’t allow the fear of death to creep up on us unexpectedly.
 I think that if people began thinking about death sooner, they would make fewer mistakes.
 That’s why I’m not very concerned what people say about the Fourteenth, despite hearing more attacks on it than any other of my symphonies.
 Though it is stupid to protest against death as such, you can and must protest against violent death.
 It’s bad when people die before their time from disease or poverty, but it is worse when a man is killed by another man.’

 Death is a feminine word in Russian, and the legendary character of the sorceress Loreley has long been considered one of its strongest representations.
-Lorca’s version of the German poet Clemens Erentano’s poem inspires Shostakovich to be at his most operatic, although the two singers never actually sing together.
-It also gives the sense that the first two songs were both introductions and that it is in Loreley that the symphony really begins.
+Lorca’s version of the German poet Clemens Brentano’s poem inspires Shostakovich to be at his most operatic, using both singers to tell the story.
+This also gives the sense that the first two songs were introductions and that it is in Loreley that the symphony really begins.
 In virtuosic composing, Shostakovich effortlessly combines Wagnerian representations of the Rhine, alongside almost direct quotes of Dukas’ The Sorcerer’s Apprentice as well as using a twelve-note theme for the frenzied fugato that accompanies Loreley’s decision to throw herself off the cliff.
 Yet somehow these disparate ideas seem perfectly unified.

 If the opening four songs are a complex first movement with many Mahlerian changes of tempo, so the next two are unquestionably the symphony’s scherzo.
 Shostakovich was forced to denounce twelve-tone serialism as typical of Western, bourgeois decadence but as a composer he was fascinated in later life by its harmonic implications.
 The opening xylophone melody of On the Watch has to be one of the most pleasant twelve-note melodies ever written but it still creates a sense of harmonic instability that is cleverly able to evoke the uncertainty and nervousness of a woman waiting at home whilst knowing that her lover is being killed in the trenches.
 The significant increase in the percussion part here is an appropriate tribute to Stravinsky’s Soldier’s Tale but, by combining the insecurity of a twelve-note theme with the extremely assertive xylophone colour, Shostakovich subtly points out the hollowness and stupidity of war itself.